ZeyKra/Vintly/README.md

 ## To Use

-To use `Guinted`, type the link of the item you want in the input in the middle of the page.
+To use Guinted, type the link of the item you want in the `Item Choosing Input` in the middle of the page.

 ```bash